 Revenue Recognition-Sewer service revenue is billed as 100% of the City's water billings and is recorded as revenue when the water is consumed by the customers.
-Of the accounts receivable balances, \$31.2 million and \$31.3 million represent revenue recognized on sewer service that had not yet been billed to customers at December 31, 2019 and 2018, respectively.
-Unearned revenue represents amounts collected from nonmetered customers prior to usage.
+Of the accounts receivable balances, \$31.2 million and \$31.2 million represent revenue recognized on sewer service that had not yet been billed to customers at December 31, 2020 and 2019, respectively.
+In 2020, the Sewer Fund changed its billing for unmetered accounts from billing every 6 months in advance to monthly billing, which eliminated the recording of deferred revenue.